athomasoriginal/clojurescript-30/12-check-multiple-checkboxes/README.md

 ## Escaping Strings

 As a reminder, the `single-quote` is not something used inside of clojure strings.
-Therefore, in order to have a quite in a string, you would need to escape them like so:
+Therefore, in order to have a qoute in a string, you would need to escape them like so:

 ```clojure
 (p "This is a \"string\"")